Synthetic vs conventional oil — what’s the difference?

 2. Conventional Oil

-Conventional oil is obtained by heating crude oil at various high temperature points.
-This process leads to a heavier oil that is left behind, which becomes the base oil for conventional motor oil.
+Conventional oil is obtained by heating crude oil at various high-temperature points — leaving behind a heavier base oil.
+This acts as the base for conventional motor oil.

-To this base oil, certain additives are added for increased performance and engine protection.
-Although conventional oil provides decent protection against friction and engine wear, it is not refined in the way that synthetic oil is.
+Certain additives are added to this base oil for increased performance and engine protection.
+Although conventional oil protects against friction and engine wear, it’s less refined than synthetic oil.

-Conventional motor oil is a lot cheaper than fully synthetic oil.
+Conventional motor oil (mineral oil) is much cheaper than fully synthetic oil.

-To give you an idea, synthetic oil can cost you about two to four times more than conventional oil.
+To give you an idea, synthetic motor oil can cost you about two to four times more than conventional oil.
 For example, five quarts of conventional oil cost about $28, while the same amount of synthetic oil is around $45.

-The cost of producing synthetic engine oil is far higher than any other motor oil as synthetic oil requires advanced technology and equipment.
+That’s because producing synthetic engine oil is costlier than other motor oil types, as synthetic oil requires advanced technology and equipment.
 This means that it can also be expensive to maintain a regular synthetic oil change schedule.

 As a result, most people often shift to synthetic blend motor oil (or semi synthetic oil), a combination of fully synthetic and conventional oil.
-This cheaper alternative to synthetic oil that performs better than mineral oil.
-Semi synthetic oil also acts as a stepping stone when switching to synthetic oil.
+This cheaper alternative to synthetic oil performs better than mineral oil.
+A synthetic blend also acts as a stepping stone when switching to synthetic motor oil.

 1. Synthetic Oil

-While synthetic oil does cost more, it also has better oil change intervals.
+While synthetic oil does cost more, it also has a longer oil change interval.

 2. Conventional Oil

-Conventional oil, on the other hand, has a far shorter oil change interval compared to full synthetic and synthetic blend oil.
+Conventional oil, on the other hand, has a more frequent oil change interval compared to full synthetic and synthetic blend oil.

-You can expect to get 3000-5000 miles out of your traditional oil.
-In best-case scenarios, it can go about 7000 miles without needing an oil change.
+You can expect about 3,000-5,000 miles from your traditional oil.
+In best-case scenarios, it can go for about 7,000 miles without needing an oil change service.

 While both conventional and synthetic oils have their advantages, synthetic oil outperforms regular oil in most cases.

-To be fair, let’s take a closer look at the benefits each type of oil offers:
+Let’s take a closer look at the benefits each type of motor oil offers.

-Synthetic oil is an excellent motor oil for a number of functions, including engine protection at extreme temperatures.
+Synthetic oil is great for several functions, including engine protection at extreme temperatures.

-Here are some benefits of synthetic motor oil:
+Here are some other benefits of synthetic motor oil:

-- Better engine protection against engine wear due to a higher oil viscosity and fewer oil impurities
+- Better engine protection against engine wear due to a higher oil viscosity and fewer impurities

-- Better stability at low temperatures and higher temperatures
+- Better stability at low temperatures and high temperatures

 - Maximized horsepower for engine parts due to their high resistance to friction